cscully-allison/data-ensemble-interview-artifacts/Codes.md

       - P1, P2
         - P2 "ut when I think nodes, I would think, like more like application, so there's like, an app here, the app here, and then when you run these applications, you know, you get, say, like for these two applications, there's ya know time for them."

-Drawing Anxiety
+Drawing Anxiety/Test Anxiety
-- P1 - "Yeah, so, I'm not an artist, but I think you'll probably get the idea"
+- P1: "Yeah, so, I'm not an artist, but I think you'll probably get the idea", "Did I do good?"
-- P3 - "Yeah, my handwriting is not the best, but this helps"
+- P3: "Yeah, my handwriting is not the best, but this helps"
-- P4 - "Okay, yeah, this is kind of tricky.
+- P4: "Okay, yeah, this is kind of tricky.
 It has potential to get very messy."
-- P5 - "I'm really bad with drawing and let's try to come up as we go"
+- P5: "I'm really bad with drawing and let's try to come up as we go"
+- P6: "Did I pass?"

-Visualizing and Identifying patterns in ensemble data
+### Visualizing and Identifying patterns in ensemble data
-- P1 - " And then the more profiles you have, you just be able to visualize more of that.
+- P1: " And then the more profiles you have, you just be able to visualize more of that.
 Those patterns happening as you have no more to more data points to kind of extrapolate?"
--
+#### Appropriate Visualizations for Ensemble Data
+- P2: "So like performance data table, multiple profiles, you can look at, like, say, a box plot.
+So kind of a variation."
+- P6 Frames their discussion of the data solely with visualizations; using line charts and error bars.
+Their model is primarily based around analysis and visualizations.
+- P7: "Box and Whisker is a common one that I've seen for also, I've seen them, the line plots with like shaded region on either side, indicate kind of how it varies between runs, if they just depends on what you want to do with it."
+- P7: "If so, that would be if you want to more statistical if you wanted it in other ways mean, some of the things that were useful is of course, plotting.
+So have your, your MPI ranks on the x axis time on the right.
+If you just had one run at each MPI rank, each MPI scale, you'd probably just do a line plot"